 Pleasure guides us to better health.
 When experiences are enjoyable, we want more of them.

 Our bodies tell us that sleep, reproduction, eating, companionship, and exercise – to name just a few of our common daily activities – are enjoyable.
-Our survival depends on engaging in these activities.
+Our survival and ability to find balance in life depends on engaging in these activities.
 And we define these basic actions as sources of fun or pleasure, and this may explain why we feel impelled to engage in them.

 The brain has several pleasure centers which are activated by chemicals which speed satisfying sensations from one nerve to the next.
 Children the world over, when they are left alone to do what they choose, engage in endless hours of play.
 They pursue fun.
 Childhood may be the time in life when our brains are trained to experience pleasure.
 If we accomplish this task well as children, we may have healthier lives as adults — as long as we don’t lose the ability to play that we acquired in childhood.

 Think about what children do when they play.
 They lose themselves in the pleasure of the moment.
 We have all observed children at play.
 They glow with pleasure — they shout, smile, and move their bodies.
 Engrossed in their world of play, they are aware of neither the past nor the future.
 There is only the moment.
 As adults, we also have an ability to shift our awareness from rational and logical concerns to a level which is freer and centered on the moment.
 People who can shift appropriately between the “there and then” to the “here and now” are good at reality testing and adapting to the demands of the world.
 They can draw on both their thought processes and their ability to take effective action.
 What would happen if these behaviors were not pleasurable?
 Eating would disappear and sleep would vanish.
 We could no longer survive.

 Finding balance in life is the key to understanding the role of having fun vs. meeting real-world obligations in our lives.